mehtanirbhayp/pawn_broker/README.md

 1. Go to "View Loans" tab
 2. Use filters to narrow down results
 3. Click "Load Loans" to view data
-4. Use action buttons to deliver, default, or generate receipts
+4. Use action buttons to release, mark as unredeemed, or generate receipts

 ### Generating Receipts
 1. Go to "Receipts" tab